Jiyao17/jiyao17.github.io/_pages/about.md

 Prior to his Ph.D. study, he obtained his B.Eng. in Information Security from North China University of Technology in Jun.
 2020.
 While pursuing his Ph.D., he also earned M.S. in Computer Science from Temple University in 2024.

 # News
+**02-2026**  Our paper on joint swapping and purification optimization for entanglement distribution in quantum networks is accepted by IEEE Transactions on Networking!
 **11-2025**  I am very honored to receive Doctoral Dissertation Completion Grant!
 **10-2025**  Our paper on federated learning and blockchain is accepted by ICPADS 2025!
 **09-2025**  Our paper on quantum computing for space-air-ground networks is accepted by IEEE Transactions on Wireless Communications!